 The second thing that you can do is update your browser to the latest version.
 You can do this by going to a browser’s respective installation website and downloading the new version.

 That should fix most of your problems, but if that doesn’t work, this guide will show you a series of browser-specific solutions that you can try out.

-1. Fixing high CPU on Chrome
+1. Fix Twitch’s high CPU usage on Chrome

 - On Chrome, click the three dots in the upper right-hand corner.

 - Click Task Manager in the context menu that appears.

 - This opens up the Task Manager for Chrome which shows you which tab, window, and extension is currently working.
 You can see which is taking up the most CPU resources.

 - For example, let’s say the YouTube tab is taking up the most resources.
 Click it to highlight it.